zhangbingbing77/acc102/README.md

 Data is not stored locally.
 All data is fetched from WRDS.

----# 📦 Project Structure
+# 📦 Project Structure

 project/
 ├── app.py
 ├── README.md
-└── notebook.ipynb (WRDS analysis process)
+└── notebook.ipynb